Bartholomeus van der Helst: Portraits

-Bartholomeus van der Helst was principally a painter of portraits.
+Van der Helst was principally a painter of portraits.
 The majority of his work is made up of individual portraits, though he also painted family portraits, double portraits and pendant portraits.
 An example of the latter are the portraits of Lieutenant-Admiral Aert van Nes and his wife Geertruida den Dubbeld.
 Among his most prestigious assignments were the group portraits of Amsterdam 'schutters' (civil militia members) and regents.
 The most famous work in this category is his 1648 Banquet of the Amsterdam Civic Guard in Celebration of the Peace of Münster (Rijksmuseum, Amsterdam).
 In this large-scale composition depicting 25 people, van der Helst was able to do justice to each individual.
 He also realised a clear composition through his sophisticated use of light and color.

 As a portrait painter to Amsterdam's elite, he created life-sized portraits, which responded to the demand of the patricians of Amsterdam for portraits that offered a good likeness rather than an idealized image.
 His style is characterized by clear drawing, plasticity, even lighting and a pleasant palette relying on light and clear tones.
 He preferred balanced compositions.

 His early works show the influence of Pickenoy, his presumed master, and to a certain extent of Rembrandt.
 This is clear in the Portrait of an unknown man, probably a Protestant minister of 1638 (Museum Boijmans Van Beuningen).
 It shows a man reading a book who looks up at the viewer as if he has been disturbed, a motive derived from Rembrandt.
 The vivid representation of the sitter is characteristic of van der Helst's early work.

 Van der Helst found his own style in the 1640s.
 The Portrait of Andries Bicker dated 1642 (Rijksmuseum, Amsterdam) is typical his work from this period: it is well modeled, of a strong plasticity and painted with a barely visible brush stroke.

 The fashion for the French elegant style was visible in his work after 1650.
 An example is the Portrait of the animal painter Paulus Potter painted in 1654.
 This work was based on a self-portrait of Potter, which he had made shortly before his early death.
 The gestures and movements of the sitter in the painting are elegant.
 The artist has further succeeded in rendering the fabrics in a smooth painting style and almost perfect technique.

 The paintings of the final years of Van der Helst's career are characterized by increased attention to detail and a more even lighting.
 The subtlety and intensity that characterizes his earlier work has made way for a clarity of expression that leaves nothing to the imagination.
 The artist also used a more colourful palette and richer contrasts and emphasized more strongly the distinctions between dark and light tones.